uptake/autofocus/README.md

 }
 ```

-The `predict_zip` endpoint returns a JSON object mapping file paths to model probabilities formatted as above.
+The `/predict_zip` endpoint returns a JSON object mapping file paths to model probabilities formatted as above.

 ## Getting the Model